Monday - Friday

 Do you accept Care Credit?
 How much is required to confirm a surgery date?
 What payments are accepted?
 What happens if I need to change the surgery date at the last minute?
 How far in advance do you book?

 A: The practice does not accept Care Credit.
 Credit cards are the preferred method of payment.
-Personal checks are accepted, however, surgery can not be booked until the check clears, typically 10-20 business days depending on the origin of the check.
-Surgery may only be booked and confirmed once a 50% non-refundable deposit is made.
+Surgery may only be booked and confirmed once a 50% deposit is made.
+Personal checks are accepted ONLY from US clients with checks drawn from a US bank and surgery dates are not confirmed until the check clears, typically 10-20 business days depending on the origin of the check.
 Changes are permitted without penalty, as long as the policy is not repetitively abused.
 Most non-peak surgery dates are available 4-6 weeks in advance.

 Do you accept Medicare or private insurance for feminization?
 Do I get any forms that can be submitted to my insurance?
 Or to my accountant for taxes?
 Is there a procedure (CPT) code for the surgery?